Why Study Korean?

 Politically, Korean peninsula remains divided into two distinct sovereign states by the Korean Demilitarized Zone, which is the border between the two Koreas.
 The ongoing tension between the two countries has received international attention for many years.
 In February 2018, however, the PyeongChang Winter Olympics has led to an apparent warming in relations between North and South Korea, generating hope of reduced geopolitical tension on the peninsula.

 The Korean program and the Center for International Education provide students opportunities of teaching English as a foreign language in Korea (English Program in Korea and Teach and Learn in Korea) which are affiliated with the Korean Ministry of Education.
-Moreover, we encourage students to pursue Asian Studies Certificate.
+Moreover, we encourage students to pursue the Korean Studies Minor and the Asian Studies Certificate.